zkeram/polars-bio/docs/features.md

 ```

 You can use [view](api.md/#polars_bio.register_view) mechanism to create a virtual table from a DataFrame that contain preprocessing steps and reuse it in multiple steps.
-To avoid materializing the intermediate results in memory, you can turn on [streaming](api.md#polars_bio.sql) flag.
+To avoid materializing the intermediate results in memory, you can run your processing in  [streaming](features.md#streaming) mode.

 ```python